justinseger015-ctrl/CaseStrainer/README.md

 ```bash
 start_casestrainer.bat
 ```
+This will:
+- Stop any running Python processes on port 5000
+- Install/update Python dependencies
-This runs the Flask development server with debug mode enabled, which is ideal for development and testing.
+- Start the Flask development server on http://localhost:5000/
+  - API endpoints are available at http://localhost:5000/api/...

 #### Production Mode
 ```bash
 start_casestrainer.bat production
 ```
-This runs the application using Waitress WSGI server, which is suitable for production deployment.
+This will:
+- Stop any running Python processes on port 5000
+- Install/update Python dependencies
+- Start the Waitress WSGI server on http://localhost:5000/
+  - API endpoints are available at http://localhost:5000/api/...

 ### Manual Start